StefaniakChristopher/pollerplace/README.md

 Both are setup with unit testing capabilities
 - The backend uses Golang's built-in testing library
-- The frontend uses a combitnation of Jest and Svelte testing library
+- The frontend uses a combination of Jest and Svelte testing library

 ----------------------------------------
-HOW TO RUN
+HOW TO RUN TESTS

 Svelte Frontend:

     Navigate to the pp-frontend directory and type "npm run dev" into the terminal

     Type "npm test" to run the tests

 Golang Backend:

     Navigate to ./pp-backend/main directory and type "go build" to create the exe and then type "./main.exe"

     Type "go test" to run the tests